Regaling about Schwarzenegger’s Bad Cop, Good Cop and not bad Kindergarten teacher…

 The twins, playing her son – Christian and Joseph Cousins – in their first film roles also showed an easy rapport and did not seem intimated by those more famous adults.
 Bizarrely I felt that this film may have indirectly been inspired by Grease 2 (1982) soundtrack titles.
 These including Back to School, Charades and Who’s that Guy almost reminiscent of scenes in this movie.

 So in this vein, I urge you to watch this film to see if after Kimble reveals all about his true profession if he will be able to be Together Again with Rachel by the end of the movie.
 But a wee bit of advice if you cry at films, do get those all essential tissues.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 /10

 Hulk Rating: /10

 This film review was added to Coffee, Classics and Craziness‘ The Good Cop Bad Cop Blogathon.
 Other reviews with this cast include Penelope Ann Miller in Awakenings and Adventures in Babysitting.
-Pamela Reed stars in Dynasty, The Making of a Guilty Pleasure.
+Pamela Reed stars in Savannah Sunrise and Dynasty, The Making of a Guilty Pleasure.
 Christian and Joseph Cousins star in Knots Landing.
-And Cathy Moriarty in Soapdish.
+Cathy Moriarty stars in Soapdish.